michbeck100/pimatic-echo/README.md

 ##### Alexa doesn't find any devices.
 What's wrong?

+* Make sure to enable the pairing mode by using the device discovery feature of pimatic found under Settings -> Devices.
+Then you've got 20 seconds start the device scanning of Alexa.
 * If you are using an Echo or Echo plus, make sure you have configured pimatic-echo to use port 80.
 Also make that the port isn't used already.
 * Just try to scan again.
 Sometimes Alexa needs another try to find all devices.